 Every year, hundreds of thousands of African migrants make the difficult journey to Libya and then cross the Mediterranean Sea in overcrowded rafts.
 Some make their way to Southern Italy in hopes of finding opportunity, safety, and freedom.
 Others come with no initial plans to migrate to Europe, but find that crossing the Mediterranean Sea is the only way to escape the militia prisons and slave labor camps of Libya.

 In Italy, the majority of migrants from Africa are seen as “economic migrants” rather than “refugees” and are often denied legal asylum.
 In these cases, the Italian government requests that they deport themselves, although most choose to stay in the country illegally.
 For these marginalized people, there is little opportunity to find housing or work.
-Most women turn to sex work while men do field labor or become street vendors.
-In Italy’s historically homogenous society and current economic downturn, tension and racism between locals and migrants runs deep.
+Outside of large cities, there are few economic opportunities in the community - which can spark tension between locals and migrants.